malonge/RagTag/README.md

 ## Acknowledgments

 Many of the major algorithmic improvements relative to RaGOO's first release were provided by Aleksey Zimin, lead developer of the [MaSuRCA assembler](https://github.com/alekseyzimin/masurca).
-This includes the use of read-mapping for misassembly validation as well as the use of alignment merging for improved scaffolding.
-[Luca Venturini](https://github.com/lucventurini) also suggested and initially implemented many feature enhancments, such as pysam integration.
+[Luca Venturini](https://github.com/lucventurini) suggested and initially implemented many feature enhancments, such as pysam integration.
 RagTag "merge" was inspired by [CAMSA](https://doi.org/10.1186/s12859-017-1919-y).
 The developer of CAMSA, [Sergey Aganezov](https://github.com/aganezov), helped review relevant RagTag code.
+RagTag "patch" was inspired by [Grafter](https://github.com/mkirsche/Grafter), a scaffolding tool written by [Melanie Kirsche](https://github.com/mkirsche).
+Melanie provided guidance for the RagTag implementation.
+[Michael Schatz](http://schatz-lab.org/) has provided guidance for the whole project.